saifullah-khan-sk/secure-file-transfer-system/README.md

 - 🗃️ **Server File Management**: Server displays a list of received files and allows secure downloads with passphrase verification.
 - 🔐 **Password-Protected ZIP**: Downloaded files are saved in password-protected ZIP format for additional security.

+## 🏗️ Project Structure

-client.py # GUI client to send encrypted files/messages
+# **client.py**: GUI client to send encrypted files/messages
-server.py # GUI server to receive files and handle decryption keygen.py # Generates RSA key pair for secure AES key encryption encryptor.py # Standalone script to encrypt a file with RSA + AES decryptor.py # Standalone script to decrypt files using private RSA key
+# **server.py**: GUI server to receive files and handle decryption
+# **keygen.py**: Generates RSA key pair for secure AES key encryption
+# **encryptor.py**: Standalone script to encrypt a file with RSA + AES
+# **decryptor.py**: Standalone script to decrypt files using private RSA key

+## 🧪 How It Works

+1. **Client Side**
+   - User logs in with username/password and sets a decryption passphrase.
+   - The passphrase is used to derive a key via PBKDF2 for encrypting the AES key.
+   - The file is encrypted with a random AES key, and that key is encrypted using the derived key.
+   - Encrypted file and key metadata are sent to the server.

+2. **Server Side**
+   - Accepts file uploads and records sender info.
+   - Upon download request, asks for the correct passphrase to decrypt the AES key.
+   - The decrypted file is saved into a password-protected ZIP.

+## Requirements
+- Python 3.7+

+# Libraries
+-pycryptodome
+-cryptography
+-tkinter